 Written by - Jacaranda Team

-Save money while self-isolating
+Save money while self-isolating.

 Regardless of what your situation may be, you may find you have a lot of time on your hands.
 During these uncertain times, it’s more important than ever to work out how to cut back and save every dollar you can.
 Here are a few tips on how you can boost your financial situation and save money while self-isolating so that when it’s all over your finances are in good shape.

-Sort out your Bills
+Sort out your bills and subscriptions

 Most of us have a lot of bills and subscriptions coming in every month.
-With a fast-paced lifestyle it’s easy to look past these expenses.
-However, spending some time to look over payments could pay substantial rewards.
+With a fast-paced lifestyle, it’s easy to look past these expenses.
+However, spending some time to look over your payments could pay substantial rewards.
 When was the last time you checked your subscriptions?
 You may be surprised to find that you’re still paying for that “7-day free trial” App you’ve forgotten to cancel.
 All you need to do is put an hour or two aside.
-It may not look like much that you are cutting but over time you could potentially save thousands by cancelling unused subscriptions and finding better deals.
+It may not look like much that you are cutting, but over time you could potentially save thousands by cancelling unused subscriptions and finding better deals.

 Start some savings

-Once you’ve cut down on your bills and spending it’s a good idea to have a sufficient amount of money in your account to handle a future crisis.
-Of course, now might not be the best time to actually start saving but why not get into a good habit.
+Once you’ve cut down on your bills and spending, it’s a good idea to have a sufficient amount of money in your account to handle a future crisis.
+Of course, now might not be the best time to actually start saving, but why not get into a good habit.
 Learning to save now will make it easier to save when things start to get back to normal.
 One of the best ways to start saving is to draw up a budget.
-You’ll be able see how much money is coming in and going out each month.
+You’ll be able to see how much money is coming in and going out each month.
 Calculate your expenses and figure where you can start cutting unnecessary costs.
-This will allow you to manage your spending more effectively which will help you budget and save in the future.
+This will allow you to manage your spending more effectively, which will help you budget and save in the future.

 If you want to turn to tech, why not try some free apps for budgeting?
 Mint is a great place to start.
 Mint offers a bunch of features to help you track and manage your money from lists of banks, credit card issuers, brokerages, lenders, and other financial institutions.
 It comes with a wide range of budgeting tools which categorises transactions and even alerts you when you go over your budget.
 If Mint is not for you, perhaps you could try Pocketguard.
 This app can help you find better deals on monthly services costs and can even help lower your spending!